-Genei ral Information What is it like living in a retirement village?
+Gene eral Information What is it like living in this retirement village?
 How close are services, shops, and amenities to the village?
 How big is the retirement village?
 What security is in place?
 Do you have any plans to develop or extend this site?
-Living Options and Payments What are the living options at the retirement village?
+Livin g Options and Payments What are the living options at the retirement village?
 What types of properties are available in this retirement village?
 How much does moving into this retirement village cost?
 What's included in the service fee?
 What happens if I require more care and support in the future?
-Lifest yle Information What are the village rules?
+Lifes tyle Information What are the village rules?
 What are the rules about pets?
 Can the grandkids or other visitors stay over and use the facilities?
-What are the rules about car parking, including visitors and boats? a list of things you might want to inspect when visiting an Aveo community E.g. A tmosphere, facilities, gardens Need space to take notes?
+What are the rules about car parking, including visitors and boats? e a list of things you might want to inspect when visiting veo community For ex xample, atmosphere, facilities, gardens

+Need space to take notes?
 You'll find some free pages at the back of the guide to jot down all your thoughts.